 What if you are a wife whose husband will not request a get?
 Do you have options?

-If you are a woman in a marriage and your husband has displayed no willingness to obtain a get to present you with you may be concerned with your ability to marry within the Jewish community in the future based on these circumstances.
+Suppose you are a woman in a marriage, and your husband has displayed no willingness to obtain a get to present you with.
+In that case, you may be concerned with your ability to marry within the Jewish community in the future based on these circumstances.

 Questions on how a civil divorce in Texas can impact your divorce through a beit din?
 Contact the Law Office of Bryan Fagan, PLLC

-The attorneys with the Law Office of Bryan Fagan, PLLC acknowledge and celebrate the diversity of southeast Texas and understand the faith-based traditions in our community.
-As such we always make an effort to present varying viewpoints on the subject of divorce and family law in general.
+The attorneys with the Law Office of Bryan Fagan, PLLC, acknowledge and celebrate the diversity of southeast Texas and understand the faith-based traditions in our community.
+As such, we always make an effort to present varying viewpoints on divorce and family law in general.
 We hope that you enjoyed reading about the subject of divorces within the Jewish faith over the past few days.

-If you have questions about this subject or any other in family law please do not hesitate to contact our office.
-We offer free of charge consultations six days a week with a licensed family law attorney.
+If you have questions about this subject or any other family law, please do not hesitate to contact our office.
+We offer free of charge consultations with a licensed family law attorney six days a week.